Vang Vieng - River and Mountain View with cow.

 Scootering on the famous Thakhek Loop, Laos.

-Helmets will also usually cost extra to rent but some rental firms will throw them in as part of the deal.
-Make sure you check before you leave on the bike and if you need to, just pay the few dollars extra.
-Laos is notorious for having terrible healthcare and hospitals so you really don’t want to be getting seriously injured here!
+Helmets usually cost extra but some rental firms will throw them in as part of the deal.
+Make sure you check before you leave and if you need to, pay the few dollars extra.
+Laos is notorious for having terrible healthcare and hospitals so you don’t want to be getting seriously injured here!

 Long Distance Transport